 The central focus of BoP is mathematics, theoretical physics and computer scienses.
 Why this focus and what do these sciences have to do with the axiomatic method?

-Therefore, an answer to the above question can be that mathematics neither belongs to natural sciences nor to humanities.
+Therefore, an answer to the second question can be that mathematics neither belongs to natural sciences nor to humanities.
 In fact, it belongs to the third kind of sciences – the structural sciences.
+Structural sciences deal with patterns and structures.
+For instance, in mathematics,

 Like mathematics, also theoretical physics and computer sciences belong to structural sciences.
-Structural sciences deal with patterns and structures.
+And this is what BoP is dedicated to.
 The axiomatic method is a pillar of structural sciences.
 Therefore, structural sciences are predestined to demonstrate what axiomatic method is and how powerful and useful it is for these sciences.

-| | | | Contributors: bookofproofs | References:
+| | | | created: 2017-11-27 21:13:49 | modified: 2017-11-28 00:34:17 | by: bookofproofs | references:

 Govers, Timothy: “The Princeton Companion to Mathematics”, Princeton University Press, 2008